Xiaoyi-Wu0711/mobility_covid-19/README.md

 retail(Table 2), and food saw a significant decrease.

-2. Manhattan Borough was found the most popular place all the time, even it experienced largest decrease in visit counts (Figure 3) during the outbreak of COVID-19.
+2. Manhattan Borough was found the most popular place all the time, even it experienced largest decrease in visit counts during the outbreak of COVID-19.

 2. There is disparity in the human mobility during the COVID-19.
 Bottom-quartile income people suffer higher economic loss and higher risk of
 COVID-19 transmission due to mobility, which exposes the social inequity issues in NYC.